"the leader always put his clients first, organising rooms, meals, keys, bags, - he made it so easy for us from the early starts to late at night.

 Etosha, 'The Great White Plain' as it is known in bushman language, has been made famous by numerous TV documentaries.
 A vast salt pan is surrounded by a mixture of bush, woodland and savannah with three camps inside the park.
 Each one has a waterhole to attract animals and we will spend a total of five nights here.

-After dinner, we shall wait in anticipation at the camp waterholes for the arrival of Elephant, both White and Black Rhinos, Leopard or Lion.
-Watched by hungry Jackals, hundreds of Double-banded Sandgrouse congregate to drink.
-As the light fades, Rufous-cheeked Nightjars take moths around the floodlights.
+After dinner, we shall wait in anticipation at the camp waterholes for the arrival of Elephant, both White and Black Rhinos or Lion.
+Hundreds of Double-banded Sandgrouse congregate to drink.
+As the light fades Rufous-cheeked Nightjars take moths around the floodlights.

 Driving south on day 13 takes us to the Waterberg Plateau.
 This impressive feature dominates the landscape.
 Specialities such as Monteiro's and Damara Red-billed Hornbills, Damara Rockrunner, Crimson-breasted Shrike and Ruppell’s Parrot occur, and Lesser Bushbaby may show up at night.